Refunds of VAT, excise duties and other self-assessed taxes

 - You have submitted an application for refund (e.g. application for refund of excise duty) and the Tax Administration has accepted it.

-If you have any overdue taxes or other unpaid charges, etc., the refund will first be used on those.
-After this, the remaining amount is paid to you.
-Your refund can also be used on taxes that are included in a payment plan.
+If you have any overdue taxes or other unpaid charges, etc., the refundable amount will first be used on those before any remaining refund can arrive in your bank account.
+If your company is on a payment plan, your refund can also be used on tax debts included in the plan.
 Additionally, the Tax Administration can use your refund to settle any business-related taxes that you owe because of your third-party liability (as a shareholder of your company or partnership, etc.).
-If your refund is used to pay your taxes, you will be notified on the tax summary and in MyTax.
-In some circumstances, the enforcement agency may impose a distraint on your refund, in which case they would also notify you.
+If an amount that would otherwise be refunded is applied on any taxes, you are notified of it on the tax summary and in MyTax.
+The Enforcement Authority may also impose a distraint on such an amount if your taxes are in recovery.
+In this case, the Enforcement Authority would notify you of the enforcement process.

 After the Tax Administration has processed your request for refund, you should receive the refund in your bank account in a week.
 The Tax Administration sends the refund to the bank account number that you have given to the Tax Administration.
 Refunds below €10 are not paid out.